jfmengels' blog

 If you’re interested in learning more, Robin Hansen wrote a great suite of articles explaining his process, successes AND failures at optimizing the compiled JavaScript for Elm code.
 It goes into a lot more depth that this article.

-We talked about Elm and WebAssembly more on this podcast episode with the same Robin.
+We talked about Elm and WebAssembly more on this podcast episode, again with Robin.

-If you’re interested particularly about the performance of JavaScript “shapes”, go read What’s up with monomorphism?
+If you’re interested particularly about the performance of JavaScript “shapes”, go read the excellent What’s up with monomorphism?.

 I also have a repository with benchmarks for a bunch of optimization ideas.
 Though maybe I shouldn’t be sharing this with you.